WesBosch/brunch-toolkit/README.md

 Please do not use or showcase my script in videos, and do not use this script in any other projects.
 If you'd like permission to do so please contact me.

-# What is Brunch?
+## What is Brunch?
 Brunch is a framework that aims to create a generic x86_64 Chrome OS image that can be installed on non-standard hardware.
 I'd suggest reading up on the project at it's official source: https://github.com/sebanc/brunch

 ## Before you start
 The Brunch Toolkit has a few dependencies.
-In linux the toolkit will install these itself, however Brunch users are currently required to install chromebrew *before* they can use the toolkit.
-This step may become automatic in the future, but as chromebrew is a very large project, I am requiring that users install if for themselves.
+In Linux, the toolkit will usually install these itself, however Brunch users are currently required to install chromebrew *before* they can use the toolkit.
+This step may become automatic in the future, but since chromebrew is a very large project I am requiring that users install it for themselves.
 If you are using linux, or have already installed chromebrew before, you do *not* need to do this.

 Check out the Chromebrew project here: https://github.com/skycocker/chromebrew To install chromebrew: